EasyPost/easypost-php/README.md

 Example
 ----------------

-**Note: This won't work yet, only ScanForms and Addresses are implemented to date**
+**Note: This won't work yet, only Addresses, ScanForms, and CustomsItems/CustomsInfos are implemented to date**

     EasyPost::setApiKey("Er1KtysoI4ogfaWswh1v7w");